36 Hours in Košice: A Cyclist’s Guide

 There are no organized cycling tours in Košice but you can find some nice rides around the city using MapMyRide.
 Probably the next best thing is to hop in a legendary Skoda (not much bigger than a bike and less powerful) with Authentic Košice on their tory and a railway tunnel, neighbourhoods of rich and poor, a local pub, former barracks, a brewery and a swimming pool transformed into a cultural venue and many unique places.
 Local insights guaranteed!”

 Hotel Dalia which offers a free, secure locked room for overnight bike storage, a healthy breakfast and basic bicycle repair tools for simple repairs.
 Others include the Horse Inn or the Hotel Centrum.

 Campers can bed down at Camp Košice, located about 5kms from the city centre.
 It offers sanitary facilities, showers with hot water, a kitchen, a buffet, a playground, a ping-pong table and open fire places (firewood can be bought).
 Free Wi-Fi is available on site.

 Eat, drink, relax

-For an afternoon pint, riders should park their bikes at the entrance to the wonderfully named Red Nose Pub which offers a wide variety of craft beers from Slovakia and the rest of Europe.
+to the wonderfully named Red Nose Pub which offers a wide variety of craft beers from Slovakia and the rest of Europe.
 The also brew their own products.
 How about a taste of Project No. 9 – Corvus Irish Red – “A less hot, smoky, amber-coloured beer, in the style of traditional Irish eels.”

 Feeling peckish after checking out the city’s eclectic architecture?
 Stop into the Slavic restaurant Karczma Mlyn.
 The rustic interior (think wagon wheels and wood) provides the perfect setting for a traditional menu items like pork tenderloin steak with creamy mushroom sauce and homemade dumplings filled with sheep cheese and topped with fried bacon and onion.